gardener/gardener/docs/proposals/01-extensibility.md

   <other fields required to keep track of>
 ```

-:information: **Every controller must be capable of reconstructing its own environment based on both the state it has written before and on the real world's conditions/state.**
+:information_source: **Every controller must be capable of reconstructing its own environment based on both the state it has written before and on the real world's conditions/state.**

 We cannot assume that Gardener is always online to observe the most recent states the controllers have written to their resources.
 Consequently, the information stored here must not be used as "single point of truth", but the controllers must potentially check the real world's status to reconstruct themselves.